Planning Policy - Privacy Notice

 Planning Policy Consultee Database / Newsletter

 All interested parties are able to subscribe to receive newsletters from the Planning Policy Team and can request to be added to the Planning Policy Consultee Database.
-All those on the database will be forwarded a copy of the newsletter and will be notified when any relevant documents are published.
+All those on the database will be forwarded a copy of the newsletter and will be notified when any relevant documents are being made available for consultation or publication.

 If you subscribe to a newsletter or request to be added to our consultee database, we will not pass your details on to any third parties.
-Contact details will be stored confidentially, in accordance with the Data Protection Act.
+Contact details will be stored confidentially, in accordance with the GDPR.
 You will also be offered the opportunity to unsubscribe at any time through the newsletters / documentation you receive.

 How long the information is kept for